ssehra/ssehra.github.io/README.md

 |---|---|---|---|---|---|---|
 | [HSHV4-student version.GTL](/Build Log Files/HSHV4-student version.GTL) | [HSHV4-student version.GBL](/Build Log Files/HSHV4-student version.GBL) | [HSHV4-student version.GTS](/Build Log Files/HSHV4-student version.GTS) | [HSHV4-student version.GBS](/Build Log Files/HSHV4-student version.GBS) | [HSHV4-student version.GTO](/Build Log Files/HSHV4-student version.GTO) | [HSHV4-student version.GBO](/Build Log Files/HSHV4-student version.GBO) | [HSHV4-student version.TXT](/Build Log Files/HSHV4-student version.TXT) |

+All of these files are used to instruct the machine with the coordinates and to engrave the PCB.
+It takes about 4-5 hours for the machine to print it.
+After it's done, wash with water *(preferably deionized water)* and wipe it a piece or cloth to avoid leaving water marks (I recommend using a micro-fiber cloth) and wait for it to dry completely.
+After that's done you can sand the PCB a bit just to make it shinier.
+If you do sand it you have the repeat the washing process again.

+Now the PCB is ready to soldered.
+However safety comes first.
+Make sure to wear safety glasses and and dress appropriately for a lab/workplace environmnet.
+Now Use the schmatic as the guide and solder each of the components to their respective places and making sure that the excess solder is not causing a short.

 ![Alt text](/Build Log Files/PCB.png?raw=true "My PCB")